duncann008/weekend-sql-to-do-list/README.md

 5. Created a database on Postico to work with my app demands.
     - Created a table with "id", "task", and "complete".
     - Added some dummy data to better visualize and test my table while I work with it.
+    - Put the sql-query stuff into my database.sql.